ymittal/hana/README.md

-# Hana
+# Hana!

 Hana is an research-based productivity application built for Android.
 This app was developed for CSCI 205: Software Engineering & Design course during Fall 2016 at Bucknell University.

-This application came to life when we realized that there was a need for a Pomodoro timer which freely offered greater levels of customization.
+This application came to life when our team realized that there was a need for a Pomodoro timer which freely offered greater levels of customization.
 When browsing the market, we found several applications falling short due to a poor User Interface or lack of extensibility.
-When our team came together, we decided that it was possible to extend our application to serve a broader purpose.
+When we came together, we decided to extend our application to serve a broader purpose.

-Productivity hackers often employ a series of applications to ensure maximum output with their time.
+Productivity hackers often employ a series of applications to ensure maximum value of their time.
 We found it absurd that many groups suggested the use of 3 or more apps which offered similar functionality.
-To service the broader needs of the market, we wanted to create an application that is modular and can implement many popular techniques.
-Our end product **Hana!** fulfills these needs by implementing Get Things Done, Pomodoro Technique, and the 10-Minute Hack techniques.
+To service the broader needs of the market, we wanted to create an modular application that can implement many popular techniques.
+Our end product **Hana!** fulfills these needs by implementing Getting Things Done, Pomodoro, and the 10-Minute Hack techniques.

 ## Files